Elizabeth “Betty” West

 A memorial celebration of her life will be held at a later date.
 Those wishing to honor her life may make a donation in her name to the Jersey Battered Women’s Services, P.O.
 Box 1437, Morristown, N.J.
 07962.

-To plant a tree in memory of Elizabeth "Betty" (Immele) West, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Elizabeth "Betty" (Immele) West, please visit our floral store.

 Jersey Battered Women’s Services